-There are a number of questions that get asked pretty frequently about this book, so I thought I’d just answer them here.
-(Answers that contain spoilers will be hidden — click on the Show/Hide link to view.)
+There are a number of questions (about the ending, explanations, other spoilers, etc.) that get asked pretty frequently about this book, so I thought I’d just answer them here.

 For the full review and a detailed summary of the plot, see the Summary and Review for Where the Crawdads Sing.